Vettabase/mariadb-columnstore-docker/README.md

 # MariaDB Columnstore Docker

 This is a fork of [mariadb-columnstore-docker](https://github.com/mariadb-corporation/mariadb-columnstore-docker/tree/master) maintained by [Vettabase](https://vettabase.com/).
-The aim of this fork is to keep an updated version of MariaDB Community edition with Columnstore and the S3 engine for use with client installations,
+The aim of this fork is to keep an updated version of MariaDB Community edition with Columnstore and the S3 engine for use with community and client installations,

-The official MariaDB docker currently does not support Columnstore of the S3 engine, an [issue](https://github.com/MariaDB/mariadb-docker/issues/457) is already open.
+The official MariaDB docker currently does not support Columnstore of the S3 engine, an [issue](https://github.com/MariaDB/mariadb-docker/issues/457) is already open to get this resolved.

 Another [ticket](https://jira.mariadb.org/browse/MCOL-5646) has been raised to update the current Columnstore image, but we feel like it is not suitable for container deployment or orchestration.

-Some usage examples are below documented and in the `examples/`.
+Some usage examples are documented below, and in the `examples/` directory.

 ## Summary